Unifying Causal Representation Learning with the Invariance Principle: Abstract

 \section{Abstract}

-\looseness=-1Causal representation learning aims at recovering latent causal variables from high-dimensional observations to solve causal downstream tasks, such as predicting the effect of new interventions or more robust classification.
+\looseness=-1Causal representation learning (CRL) aims at recovering latent causal variables from high-dimensional observations to solve causal downstream tasks, such as predicting the effect of new interventions or more robust classification.
 A plethora of methods have been developed, each tackling carefully crafted problem settings that lead to different types of identifiability.
-The folklore is that these different settings are important, as they are often linked to different rungs of Pearl's causal hierarchy, although not all neatly fit.
-Our main contribution is to show that \textit{many existing causal representation learning approaches methodologically align the representation to known data symmetries}.
-Identification of the variables is guided by equivalence classes across different ``data pockets'' that are not necessarily causal.
-This result suggests important implications, allowing us to unify many existing approaches in a single method that can mix and match different assumptions, including non-causal ones, based on the invariances relevant to our application.
+These different settings are widely assumed to be important because they are often linked to different rungs of Pearl's causal hierarchy, even though this correspondence is not always exact.
+This work shows that instead of strictly conforming to this hierarchical mapping, many causal representation learning approaches methodologically align their representations with inherent data symmetries.
+Identification of causal variables is guided by invariance principles that are not necessarily causal.
+This result allows us to unify many existing approaches in a single method that can mix and match different assumptions, including non-causal ones, based on the invariance relevant to the problem at hand.
 It also significantly benefits applicability, which we demonstrate by improving treatment effect estimation on real-world high-dimensional ecological data.
-Overall, this paper clarifies the role of causality assumptions in the discovery of causal variables and shifts the focus to preserving data symmetries.
+Overall, this paper clarifies the role of causal assumptions in the discovery of causal variables and shifts the focus to preserving data symmetries.